ywgoofy/FED-Assg-1-S10257300E/README.md

 I began the design process by conducting user research to better understand the needs of Kessoku Band's fans and potential fans.
 I also researched the websites of other bands in order to identify best practices and trends.

 Based on my research, I created a set of user personas to represent the different types of users who would be visiting the website.
 I then used these personas to inform my design decisions.
-1. As a fan of Kessoku Band, I want to learn more about the band and their music, so that I can connect with them on a deeper level.
+1. As a fan of Kessoku Band, I want to kno when their tour is happening, where and how much it will cost.
-2. As a potential fan of Kessoku Band, I want to discover their music and find out if I like it, so that I can become a fan.
+2. As a potential fan of Kessoku Band, I want to discover their music and social media handles to find out if I like the music and what they do, so that I can become a fan.

 I next created a series of wireframes to map out the structure and layout of the website.
 I also created a style guide to define the website's color palette, fonts, and typography.